Vanguard vs Northwestern Mutual, Charles Schwab, and Fidelity (2025)

 Websites

-Moving onto Schwab, we finally get a discrete web-browser platform (in addition to the regular website).
-The platform, named thinkorswim, delivers advanced charting, a pro-level order form, and simulated trading.
-The website proper has many more tools.
-For instance, there is a basket order tool called Investing Themes.
-With this gadget, it's possible to trade up to 30 stocks at once, all in fractional shares.
+Moving on to Schwab, we get a specialized web platform (besides the main site).
+Called thinkorswim, it has advanced charting, a professional-grade order window, and simulated trading.
+The normal site has many more tools, including a basket order feature named Investing Themes.
+This feature lets you order up to 30 stocks at once in fractional shares.

 Winner: Schwab